sailfish009/bsdf/python_lite/README.md

 ##
 ### class `Extension()`

-Base extension class to implement BSDF extensions for special data types.
+Base class to implement BSDF extensions for special data types.

 Extension classes are provided to the BSDF serializer, which instantiates the class.
 That way, the extension can be somewhat dynamic: